In April 2013 a worldwide brute-force attack struck WordPress installations on virtually every web host in existence.

 WordPress CMS Vs Proprietary Platforms

-WordPress Vs Other Open Source Applications
+WordPress Vs Other Open Source CMS Platforms

-WordPress Is Not Always To Blame
+WordPress Is Not At Fault

 (WordPress Security Issues.
 Screenshot image: WebDesign.org)